realtime-sanitizer/llvm-project/llvm/docs/LangRef.rst

 ``nosanitize_coverage``
     This attribute indicates that SanitizerCoverage instrumentation is disabled for this function.
+``nosanitize_realtime``
+    This attribute indicates that SanitizerRealtime is disabled for this function.
+If called from a function marked ``clang::realtime``, no errors that would normally be reported by SanitizerRealtime will be reported.
 ``null_pointer_is_valid``
    If ``null_pointer_is_valid`` is set, then the ``null`` address in address-space 0 is considered to be a valid address for memory loads and